What is mindfulness?

 Another key aspect of Vedic meditation, which many people are very thankful for, is the fact that there is no need to sit with crossed legs or with a straight back.
 You simply sit comfortably, in whichever position you feel most at ease, and allow yourself to relax into a deep meditative state.
 It is actually much more effective to meditate this way and much more enjoyable!

-It also means you can meditate easily wherever you are: on public transport to and from work, in a coffee shop between meetings, on a park bench with the sun on your face, and in every manner of places.
+It also means you can meditate easily wherever you are: on public transport to and from work, in a coffee shop between meetings, on a park bench with the sun on your face, and in all manner of places.
 You are free to meditate anywhere.

 Easy to learn